Blendify/blender-manual/blender_docs/manual/editors/outliner.rst

 Using the Outliner
 ==================

-Each row in the *Outliner* shows a datablock.
-You can click the plus-sign to the left of a name to expand the current datablock and see what other datablocks it contains.
+Each row in the *Outliner* shows a data-block.
+You can click the plus-sign to the left of a name to expand the current data-block and see what other data-blocks it contains.

-You can select datablocks in the *Outliner*, but this won't necessarily select the datablock in the scene.
+You can select data-blocks in the *Outliner*, but this won't necessarily select the data-block in the scene.
-To select the datablock in the scene, you have to activate it.
+To select the data-block in the scene, you have to activate it.

 Selecting and Activating